EngineeringSoftware/mcoq/README.md

 ./mcoq.py --help
 ```

+Note that the tool currently assumes that all project Coq source
+files to be mutated are listed in the `_CoqProject` file
+in the project's root directory.

+## Usage example

-For example, to apply mCoq to [StructTact][structtact-repo]
+To apply mCoq to [StructTact][structtact-repo]
 revision [`82a85b7`][structtact-revision], run:
 ```
 ./mcoq.py --project StructTact --threads 2 --sha 82a85b7 \
   --url https://github.com/uwplse/StructTact.git \
   --buildcmd "./configure && make -j2" --qdir ".,StructTact"
 ```
-After running this command, look for a HTML report in the `reports` directory.
+After running this command, look for a HTML report in the
+`reports/results/StructTact` directory.

 For large Coq projects, it is recommended to set the `--threads` option
 to at least the number of CPU cores in the machine, since mutation analysis